 Select a student who needs a new or revised IEP - your cooperating teacher should guide you in selecting a student.
 You may need to obtain parental permission to work with this student.
-It's important that you read all available background information concerning the student, observe the student in different settings and interview both the student and teachers and then complete the following:
+It's important that you:

-- Formal assessments. - Write a Reevaluation Report, IEP and NOREP demonstrate your ability to write professionally and objectively.
-Utilize all informal and formal information obtained to create the Reevaluation Report (RR) it is important that you change the student name for confidentiality.
+- Read all available background information concerning the student, observe the student in different settings and interview the student and the teachers that work with the student. - Complete formal assessments. - Write a Reevaluation Report, IEP and NOREP demonstrate your ability to write professionally and objectively.
+Utilize all informal and formal information obtained to create the Reevaluation Report (RR) it is important that you change all identifying information such as the student name, school and district names must be changed to ensure confidentiality.
 Remember that the IEP indicates yearly academic outcomes, social and behavioral expectations, and transition goals (if applicable).
 The IEP should be a living, working document follow state and federal guidelines for completion.
-Also, use the official RR, IEP and NOREP templates available on live-text. - It's important that you use the same student for all assignments (RR, IEP, and NOREP) including candidate impact assignment.
+Also, use the official RR, IEP and NOREP templates available on live-text. - Ideally, you should use the same student for all assignments (RR, IEP, NOREP) including candidate impact assignment.